 After attending a Personal Revolution boot camp in May, 2007, and reading in 40 Days to Personal Revolution about the positive effects of meditation in a prison in Tikun, India, Elizabeth was deeply inspired by Baron Baptiste and began volunteer teaching weekly meditation and Baptiste Power Vinyasa Yoga at York Correctional Facility, a maximum security women’s prison in Connecticut.
 Through this journey of experiencing the process unfolding within herself and witnessing it occurring with her students, Elizabeth founded Recovery Yoga, Inc., a nonprofit 501(c)(3) service organization dedicated to healing and personal empowerment through yoga programs in southeastern Connecticut and southwestern Rhode Island.
 Recovery Yoga is responding to the urgent and growing need for rehabilitative programs for at-risk women and teens.
 “This process of Baptiste Power Vinyasa Yoga touches the women’s hearts, bodies, and souls as it does mine.”
 Currently, four Baptiste trained teachers are sharing the Baptiste teachings through Recovery Yoga at York.

-Recovery Yoga programs are at The Waterford Country School, York Correctional Facility in Niantic CT, The Cranston Womens Prison, R.I., Mystic Yoga Shala, Safe Futures fka The Women’s Center of SE CT. and Amethyst House, a new treatment facility in North Haven, Connecticut designed for holistic, integrative care, support and education.
-The programs at Amethyst House include a Mommy and Me class, as well as a Yoga Nidra class for the mothers in recovery and their babies.
+Recovery Yoga recently has added three programs, two of which are at The Amethyst House.
+The Amethyst House is a new treatment facility in North Haven, Connecticut designed for holistic, integrative care, support and education.
+The new programs include a Mommy and Me class, as well as a Yoga Nidra class for the mothers in recovery and their babies.
 Many of the mothers recently have been reunited with their children.